Charlotte Rear-End Collision Lawyer

 Rear-end car accidents are also one of the most avoidable crashes because most of them are caused by distracted driving, tailgating, and other forms of human error.

-Consult with a Charlotte car accident attorney from Brown Moore & Associates, PLLC, to determine fault and get the compensation you need.
+Consult with the best Charlotte, North Carolina car accident attorney from Brown Moore & Associates, PLLC, to determine fault and get the compensation you need.

 Rear-End Collisions in Charlotte

 Everyone has witnessed at least one rear-end or fender-bender crash when commuting to or from work.
 A rear-end car accident is when a vehicle hits another vehicle from behind.

 Yes, in the vast majority of such collisions, the motorist whose vehicle struck another vehicle from behind is held responsible for causing the crash.
 But there are also cases when the driver of the front car is to blame for causing the rear-end crash (e.g., coming to an abrupt stop without warning or failing to signal their intention to switch lanes).

 Although in many minor rear-end accidents the parties involved are left unharmed, rear-end crashes are associated with the following types of injuries:

 Regardless of the severity of harm, our Charlotte rear-end car accident lawyer can help you build a successful personal injury case and pursue compensation.